 The longest-term residents at 11 Marlborough were Dr. Benjamin Collins Woodbury and his wife, Gertrude Frances (O’Neil) Woodbury, who lived there from about 1925.
 They previously had lived at 178 Commonwealth.
 He was a homeopathic physician, poet, and playwright.
 He died in January of 1948 and she continued to live at 11 Marlborough until about 1950.

 The other units at 11 Marlborough were occupied by shorter-term residents (with the number of apartments increasing to three by the mid-1930s).

 Abel Randall died in December of 1934, killed in a fire at his home in Hadlyme, Connecticut.

 On December 30, 1938, the Boston Safe Deposit and Trust Company foreclosed on its mortgage to Nellie Randall and took possession of 11 Marlborough.

 On December 14, 1939, the house was damaged by a fire on the first and second floors.
-At the time of the fire repairs, in 1940, Mildred Thelen indicated that the occupancy was doctors’ offices on the first floor (presumably Dr. Woodbury’s office), and three dwelling units (one each on the second, third, and fourth-fifth floors).
+At the time of the fire repairs, in January of 1940, Mildred Thelen indicated that the occupancy was doctors’ offices on the first floor (presumably Dr. Woodbury’s office), and three dwelling units (one each on the second, third, and fourth-fifth floors).

-On September 23, 1963, real estate broker and investor Charles Talanian and his wife, Nevart (Semonian) Talanian, acquired 11 Marlborough from Mildred Thelan.
+On September 23, 1963, real estate broker and investor Charles George Talanian and his wife, Nevart (Semonian) Talanian, acquired 11 Marlborough from Mildred Thelan.
 They acquired 9 Marlborough at the same time.

-Both buildings remained apartment houses in 2015.
+Both buildings remained assessed as apartment houses in 2023.